 As you consider how much to give your employees for their monthly QSEHRA allowance, it can help to take a look at what other businesses in your state and industry offer.

-In our Small Business Health Insurance Reimbursement 2017 Annual Report, we analyzed allowance amounts by region, state, business size, and industry.
+In our QSEHRA: Annual Report 2019 we analyzed allowance amounts by region, state, business size, and industry.

 As we discuss in the report, allowance amounts vary widely from state to state.